bcorfman/ryestart/README.md

     cookiecutter gh:bcorfman/pystart

 The setup does several things:
-  - Prompts for a few needed project configuration details like Project/Repo name, Author name, email and desired Python information.
+  - Prompts for a few needed project configuration details like Project/Repo name, Author name, email and desired Python version that will be installed by Rye.
   - Installs the GitHub CLI and/or Rye via Homebrew, if they aren't installed already.
   - Pulls your GitHub username and PAT from Git Credential Manager and uses them to authenticate to your account.
   - Checks for the existence of the Repo name on your GitHub account; if it's already there, the setup aborts with an error.